Skip to content

 Where and When?

-- Courses available throughout UK – www.yogaforbacks.co.uk (Find a Teacher page – Qualified YHLB Yoga Teacher Register listed alphabetically by County plus Trainee teachers below; Teaching Teams)
+- Courses available throughout UK – www.yogaforbacks.co.uk (Find a Teacher page – Qualified YHLB Yoga Teacher Register listed alphabetically by County plus Trainee teachers below; Teaching Teams) Also on Zoom from 2021.

 - You may need to wait up to 12 weeks or longer for a start-date.